 While I wasn’t a free, childless fellow from the 1950s, something of Hughes’ words went in deep, early on.
 I adapted it to my own, different circumstances.
 Around the care of small children, tests and treatments, my return to work, domestic duties: what if I gave myself permission to write nothing but bad nonsense for 3 years?

 And so I did.
 What I now call the Wild Patience diaries are close to a half million words written for no audience in that time.

 After that I had – quite suddenly it felt – the daily practice and private voice which allowed me to make a big, late leap into my public art undertaking, the Wild Patience mile of writing.
 It felt like magic, but it was – I see now – only a strange yet quite natural product of such a gentle but determined apprenticeship.

-The Wild Patience Diaries are once-weekly creative practice posts that draw on learnings from my late and strange writing journey of the last five years – shared in the hope of keeping others company in theirs.
+The Wild Patience Diaries are occasional creative practice posts that draw on learnings from my late and strange writing journey of the last five years – shared in the hope of keeping others company in theirs.
 I would be so glad if you became a follower and shared a link to this resource with others you know who are at an early or otherwise tender stage in their artistic awakening.
-Followers receive the latest post as an email each Friday.